goncalossilva/betterspeedtest/README.md

 ### Dockerfile

-A containerized version can also be built using `Dockerfile`, and ran like so:
+A containerized version can be built using `Dockerfile`, and ran like so:

-`docker run -e ARGS="-H netperf-eu.bufferbloat.net -t 15" betterspeedtest`
+`docker run betterspeedtest -H netperf-eu.bufferbloat.net -t 15`

 ## Acknowledgements